rhysd/rust-doc.vim/README.md

-Open Rust document in your crate in Vim
+Open Rust document in Vim
 =======================================

 ![screenshot](https://raw.githubusercontent.com/rhysd/screenshots/master/rust-doc.vim/rust-doc.vim.gif)
 ![unite screenshot](https://raw.githubusercontent.com/rhysd/screenshots/master/rust-doc.vim/unite-rust-doc.gif)

 `cargo` has a nice feature to generate document.
-But it doesn't have a feature to search it.
-This plugin searches a document in your crate from Vim.
+But it doesn't have a feature to search it yet.
+This plugin searches documents (standard libraries, libraries your crate depends on, and so on) from Vim.

 ## Usage

-- `:RustDoc` command
+- __`:RustDoc` command__

 ```
 :RustDoc {crate or module name} [{identifier name}]